hip-satomi/MMDetection-Executor/README.md

 ## Intended Usage

-The wrapper is used to deploy any mmdetection methods in the segServe runtime environment.
+The wrapper is used to deploy any mmdetection methods in the [SegServe](https://github.com/hip-satomi/SegServe) runtime environment.
 SegServe can be used to host 3rd party segmentation algorithms and execute them on a central computer while providing a REST interface for clients.
+Therefore, end-users do not need any powerful hardware/GPU.